mblink/document-viewer-ts/README.md

 # BondLink Document Viewer (WIP)
 ## PDF and docx viewer for Vanilla JavaScript and React applications

-### Example Usage with HTML and Vanilla JS
+### Example Usage

-If using webpack, copy `document-viewer/node_modules/pdfjs-dist/build/pdf.worker.min.js` to a local directory:
+If using webpack, copy `document-viewer/dist/worker/pdf.worker.min.js` to a local directory:

 `webpack.config.ts`
 ```